zsoobratty/react_recipes/README.md

 # React Recipe App
-Simple recipe app in React to search for
+Simple recipe app in React to search for recipes with your igredients

 ## Installation
 git clone